MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 The type of environment that you create depends on whether you purchased a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license.

 > [!NOTE]
-> If you already have an environment that you want to use (for example, an instance in your company's Dynamics 365 tenant), you can skip ahead to the [Change the maximum upload file size](#upload) procedure later in this topic.
+> If you already have an environment that you want to use (for example, an instance in your company's Dynamics 365 tenant), you can skip ahead to the **Install and configure the solution** procedure later on this page.

 - **If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], [set up a production environment](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#set-up-a-production-environment-for-purchased-licenses-only).** A production environment provides you with backup and restore capabilities.